 Probably in the course of 2021, commercial harbour passenger ships carrying out passenger transport in the harbour waters of Amsterdam will be required to have an operating permit if this transport is carried out with motorised passenger ships.
 This way, we will be able to effectively manage shipping movements in port waters, ensuring the safe and smooth transport of passengers.

 What will change?

-On the basis of the Municipal Bye-law for the Inland Waterways 2010, it is prohibited to transport goods or passengers with a commercial vessel against payment or against another remuneration without a permit issued by the Mayor and Aldermen.
-The permit mentioned above is also called "operating permit".
-The Municipal Bye-law for the Inland Waterways 2010 also applies to harbour waters.
+On the basis of the Municipal Bye-laws for the Inland Waterways 2010, it is prohibited to transport goods or passengers with a commercial vessel for payment or another remuneration without a permit issued by the Mayor and Aldermen.
+This permit is also called 'operating permit'.

 Who will be obliged to have a permit?